paezha/University-AI-Panel/README.md

 > – Susan Tighe, Provost

-Notice that this statement (like the definition of the work before the panels), takes for granted that 1) AIs are powerful tools, and 2) universities can be leading players in their adoption.
+Notice that this statement (like the definition of the work before the panels above), takes for granted that 1) AIs are powerful tools, and 2) universities can be leading players in their adoption.
 This attitude is almost fatalistic[^6] in its enthusiasm, and perfectly consistent with the hype observed around AI this time[^7] (Angwin 2024).